altocodenl/tagaway/readme.md

 - Invite
    - Fix admin 'double click' for sending invites.
 We risk sending 2 invites (happened).

+- Welcome email
+   - Remove format to 'Welcome to ac;pic!' email.

 - Sign Up
    - **Tom: Note** As of now, only one snackbar is triggered in Sign Up: "There was an error creating your account."
 Below is what snackbar should be triggered for each case:
       - Enter email address in username holder.
 Red snackbar of "Your username cannot be an email" on clicking "create account".